Updated on October 31, 2022 by Sarina Tariq

 A fabric (usually cotton or linen) with actwill dobby or plain weave; very absorbent

-A strong cotton fabric with a raised pattern; used for bedcovers and curtains; sheer, thin, white or printed fabric with lengthwise cords, stripes or checks..
+A lightweight but strong cotton fabric with a raised pattern; used for bedcovers and curtains; sheer, thin, white or printed fabric with lengthwise cords, stripes or checks.It is the two warp threads thrown into relief that form fine cords.

 A wool tweed that has colorful thick slubs woven into the fabric..